jensfr/dpdk/doc/guides/testpmd_app_ug/run_app.rst

     Set the number of r/w accesses to be done in noisy neighbour simulation memory buffer to N.
     Only available with the noisy forwarding mode.
 The default value is 0.

+*   ``--noisy-read-packet-buffer=N``

+    Set the percentage of cache lines in the simulation memory buffer that should be read.
+    Only available with the noisy forwarding mode.
+The default value is 0.

+*   ``--noisy-write-packet-buffer=N``

+    Set the percentage of cache lines in the simulation memory buffer that should be written.
+    Only available with the noisy forwarding mode.
+The default value is 0.